-The key to creating a large and healthy compost pile is to add a diverse list of ingredients from your yard and home.
+The key to creating a large and healthy compost is to add a diverse list of ingredients from your yard and home.
 While dried leaves and grass clippings may be the beginnings of most suburban compost piles, adding a variety of minor ingredients will give your compost trace elements that are good for your future gardens.
 One of the surprising ingredients you can use is nut shells in compost.
 Once you learn how to compost nut shells, you’ll have a reliable source of carbon-based ingredients to add to your pile year round.

 Learn How to Compost Nut Shells